Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Fully-Dynamic Self-Stabilizing algorithms with rounds

-\begin{lem} Given an arbitrary graph $G = (V, E)$, our self-stabilizing algorithm produces a proper coloring $\psi(G)$ in each round, once faults no longer occur. \end{lem} \begin{proof} Consider a round $i$.
-If a node $v \in V$ has a color that is equal to that of a neighbor $u$, i.e., $\psi_i(u) = \psi_i(v)$, then $\psi_{i+1}(v) = t_r + t_{r - 1} + ... + t_1 + id(v) \ne \psi_{i+1}(u) = t_r + t_{r - 1} + ... + t_1 + id(u)$.
-Otherwise, lines 3 - 20 are executed.
-Since it is assumed that no more faults will occur, we prove that lines 3-20 provide a proper coloring.
-If $j \geq 2$ (line 7) then $\psi_{i+1}(v)$ will be in the range $I_{j-1}$.
+Otherwise, lines 6 - 23 are executed.
+Since it is assumed that no more faults will occur, we prove that lines 6-23 provide a proper coloring.
+If $j \geq 2$ (line 10) then $\psi_{i+1}(v)$ will be in the range $I_{j-1}$.
 (Any element in $I_j$ is greater than any element in $I_{j-1}$, and thus numerical values of colors decrease as the algorithm proceeds.
-Also, all intervals are disjoint.)
+Also, note that all intervals are disjoint.)
 Therefore, all neighbors $u$ with $\psi_i(u) \not \in I_j$ will not select a new color $\psi_{i + 1}(u)$ from $I_{j - 1} $.
-For a neighbor $u$ with $\psi_i(u) \in I_j$, its color belongs to $Q$, and Mod-Linial algorithm will produce a proper coloring.\\ If $j = 1$ then Mod-Linial algorithm works in the following way.
+For a neighbor $u$ with $\psi_i(u) \in I_j$, its color belongs to $Q$, and Mod-Linial algorithm will produce a proper coloring.\\ If $j = 1$ then Procedure Mod-Linial works in the following way.
 It computes a new color from $t_0$, such that it is distinct from all neighbors' colors that transit from $I_1$ to $I_0$ in round $i$, and from all colors of the set $S'$.
 The latter set contains all possible colors that can be used in round $i + 1$ by neighbors of $v$ with colors in the range $I_0$ in round $i$.
 Consequently, the new color of $\psi_{i + 1}(v)$ of $v$ is distinct from the new colors of such neighbors.
-Moreover, the new color is also distinct from new colors of the rest of the neighbors, since they were either in ${I_1}$ in round $i$, and do not collide with $v$ in round $i + 1$ due to correctness of Mod-Linial, or in a higher range, and thus are not in ${I_0}$ in round $i + 1$.\\ If $j = 0$, then lines 12 - 19 execute our Additive-Group algorithm (see Corollary \ref{col:squarerootcoloring}), and produce a proper coloring for neighbors with $j = 0$.
+Moreover, the new color is also distinct from new colors of the rest of the neighbors, since they were either in ${I_1}$ in round $i$, and do not collide with $v$ in round $i + 1$ due to correctness of Mod-Linial, or in a higher range, and thus are not in ${I_0}$ in round $i + 1$.\\ If $j = 0$, then lines 15 - 22 execute our Additive-Group algorithm (see Lemma \ref{lem:propercol} and Corollary \ref{col:squarerootcoloring}), and produce a proper coloring for neighbors with $j = 0$.
 For neighbors with $j > 0$, the coloring is proper as well, by analysis of previous cases in this proof. \end{proof}